 Patterns coupled with moving averages help make traders more successful than going in blind.
 Hence the need for studying.

 3 outside down patterns are bearish reversal patterns.
 You can find them on any chart time frame.
-Whether you’re using day trading strategies that work or swing trading techniques, make sure you can see patterns as well as moving average confirmation.
+Whether you’re using day trading strategies that work or options trading strategies, make sure you can see patterns as well as moving average confirmation.

 It’s important to spend the time studying as well as practicing.
 Open a paper trading account and make hundreds of practice trades.
 This allows you to be able to spot any and all patterns as well as working out the kinks.